reshmabidikar/slate/source/includes/_catalog.md

 **Returns**

-A `204` http status without content.
+If successful, returna a status code of 204 and an empty body.

 ## Subscription info

+These endpoints return information concerning a particular subscription.

 ### Retrieve the phase for a given subscription and date

-This endpoint allows to retrieve catalog information, more specifically information about the current `Phase` associated with a given subscription.
+This API returns information about the current `Phase` associated with a given subscription.
+The record returned includes the phase type and information about pricing, duration, and usage.

 **HTTP Request**